Professional Development and Structured Learning - Contents

 - Urban Studies at University of Glasgow has various Postgraduate and Continuing Professional Development courses in Housing, Regeneration.

 - Liverpool School of Tropical Medicine has various short courses, Diplomas and MSc studies in humanitarian studies etc. – search courses.

 - Humanitarian logistics certification, Chartered Institute of Logistics and Transport/Fritz Institute.
 See Society Guardian article (2006) for background.

 - Master of Advanced Studies in Humanitarian Logistics and Management in Switzerland (taught in English).

-- Glasgow Caledonian University has an MSc in Social Business and Microfinance.
+- Glasgow Caledonian University has an M.S.
+Impact-focused business and investing.
 Also check Scottish Social Enterprise Academy for possible linked course.

 - University of Greenwich’s Executive MBA has Social Enterprise as one of its specialist strands, new for 2016 postgraduate programme.

-- MBS in Co-operative and Social Enterprise (by eLearning) from Centre for Co-operative Studies, University College Cork (Republic of Ireland).
+- MSc in Co-operative and Social Enterprise (by eLearning) from Centre for Co-operative Studies, University College Cork (Republic of Ireland).

 - Institute of Leadership & Management has a number of social enterprise support qualifications.

 - School for Social Entrepreneurs has a number of bases or projects around the country as well as London HQ.

 Fundraising, charity marketing